 Do you have a clogged kitchen sink drain and are not sure what to do?
 Homeowners have used many different methods to remove the clogs in kitchen sinks for years.

 Whether on the side with a garbage disposal or the regular sink drain side, some homeowners may use baking soda, boiling water, chemical drains cleaners like Drano, and others to cure the standing water problem from kitchen sink clogs.
 Sometimes it’s as easy as removing food waste or buildup that has collected in the strainer over the faucet drain, using rubber gloves or pliers to remove the waste.
 Other times it’s from coffee grounds, egg shells, or orange peels acting as a stopper in the garbage disposal to having a clog in the PVC pipes p-trap, which may require a plumber’s snake/drain snake to clear that clog and getting the cold and hot water draining again.

 With a few affordable tools and some hands-on practice, you should be able to clear up even the most difficult and stubborn clogs.
-To begin, you’re going to need a plunger (the one with the larger rubber bell) and a snake, also known as a hand auger.
+To begin, you’ll need a plunger (the one with the larger rubber bell that looks like a toilet plunger) and a snake, also known as a hand auger.